 The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
 Large dot most recent observation.
 Distance from the origin is proportional to MJO strength Line colors distinguish different months

-The MJO signal has weakened as observed by the RMM index.
-This is likely due to interference between two competing centers of enhanced upper-level divergence over the Western Hemisphere and eastern Indian Ocean.
+The MJO signal was weak as observed by the RMM index.
+This is likely due to interference between two competing centers of enhanced upper-level divergence over the Western Hemisphere and Maritime Continent/West Pacific.